 Most of our tree and trench grates are bought by municipalities or facilities managers, but we also fulfill smaller orders for homeowners and contractors.
 The majority of these are cast iron trench drains used in residential driveways.
 There, they are functional and decorative, and fulfill the same purpose they do in the municipality: provide long-lasting attractive water management.
 In contrast to trench, it’s rare for tree grates to be needed at a private home.
-Yet we’ve seen a recent trend in tree grates being repurposed by homeowners, artists, and contractors—as cast iron home décor!
+Yet we’ve seen a recent trend in tree grates being repurposed by homeowners, artists, and contractors—as cast iron décor for use all around the home!

 Iron has a long history in architecture.
-Traditionally, cast iron has been used in functional areas that need its compressive strength.
+Traditionally, cast iron has been used for functions that require its compressive strength.
 Grates, bollards, railings, and columns would be made by pouring molten iron into green sand molds.
 The patterns are clean and of similar depth and size, so that liquid iron will easily fill all spaces in the pattern.
 A good casting pattern also ensures that the cast object will cool at the same rate throughout.
 This means no segment will contract much more quickly than surrounding segments.

 If functional iron is often cast, decorative iron is often wrought.
 Wrought iron starts life as rods, billets, pipes, or bars, or other regular shapes, and is heated but not liquified while being processed.
 It’s worked through the application of heat and pressure.
 It is in this ironworking that we get the classic image of the blacksmith, pounding and twisting glowing metal into forms.

-Wrought iron is used to create lattices filled with curling spirals of iron; the ornamental scrolls and filigrees that have been popular since medieval times.
-Trends in the types of curling iron shapes have come and gone, but the wrought iron lattice has proven an extremely long-lasting architectural look.
+Wrought iron is used to create lattices filled with curling spirals; the ornamental scrolls and filigrees that have been popular cast iron décor since medieval times.
+Trends in iron shaping have come and gone, but the wrought iron lattice has proven an extremely long-lasting architectural look.
 A common detail on fences, gates, screens, and windows, the wrought iron lattice can also stand alone.
 Wrought iron filigree is commonly hung against a wall, sometimes with a mirror behind it to create a false window, sometimes as a decorative detail all its own.

 Cast iron wall décor